Zojax/QZ3/docs/narrative/contenttype.md

 #### Object-dependent name choosing

-Default zope name chooser mechanism allows to define only one name chooser per container, but in zojax.cms, you can provide several name choosers depending on type of object that is being added to the container.
+Default zope name chooser mechanism allows to define only one name chooser per container, but in QuickZopeCMS, you can provide several name choosers depending on type of object that is being added to the container.
 To do that, you need to provide an adapter from (container, object) pair to the ``INameChooser`` interface.